ml-energy/zeus/examples/power_limit_optimizer/README.md

-# Integrating Zeus with torchvision and ImageNet
+# Integrating the power limit optimizer with ImageNet training

 This example will demonstrate how to integrate Zeus with `torchvision` and the ImageNet dataset.